Monday, December 31, 2007

 Hyde Park

+We went to Hyde Park last Saturday for the Winter Wonderland.
+We rode on the tube to get there.
+That's what you blokes probably call a subway.
 Winter Wonderland is a festival that runs through December in one of London's largest and most famous parks.
 They have rides and a some booths selling Christmasy stuff.
 After I rode on a few rides, we bought an ornament for Grandma.
 Don't tell her, though.
-It's a surprise.
+It's a surprise. | |

 Christmas Parties